uidaholib/digital_source/content/about/policies.md

 <h1 class="py-4">Our Policies</h1>

 ## Scanning and Preservation Procedures
 Scans are performed and saved as non-compressed Tiffs and stored on two external hard drives, one of which resides in Moscow and one of which resides in Coeur D'Alene.
-TIFFs are also backed up to the internal hard drive of computers in the Lau Center for Digital Scholarship, room 211.
+Tiffs are also backed up to the internal hard drive of computers in the Digital Scholarship Lab, room 211.

 Variable scanning resolutions are described below.
-The primary purpose is to have approximately 4000 pixels across the top of the image for images smaller than 8 x 10, and 6000 pixels for images 8 x 10 and greater.

 ### Manuscripts/Documents:
 - 8 X 11 paper - 400 dpi